 Kentucky Arts Council Offers Web Newsroom for Governor’s Awards in the Arts

-On Thursday, February 9, 2006 at 10:00 a.m., Governor Ernie Fletcher and First Lady Glenna Fletcher will present the 2005 Governor’s Awards in the Arts at a public ceremony in the Capitol Rotunda in Frankfort.
-The Kentucky Arts Council has produced a Website with downloadable print-quality photos, biographical sketches and contact information for each of the nine recipients of the Governor’s Awards in the Arts, the state’s highest honor in the arts.
-The direct link to the Governor’s Awards in the Arts Web newsroom is http://artscouncil.ky.gov/05govaward/recips.htm.
+FRANKFORT, Ky. – On Wednesday, February 14, 2007 at 10:00 a.m., Governor Ernie Fletcher and First Lady Glenna Fletcher will present the 2006 Governor’s Awards in the Arts at a public ceremony in the Capitol Rotunda in Frankfort.
+The Kentucky Arts Council has produced a website with downloadable print-quality photos, biographical sketches and contact information for each of the nine recipients of the Governor’s Awards in the Arts, the state’s highest honor in the arts.
+The direct link to the Governor’s Awards in the Arts web newsroom is http://www.artscouncil.ky.gov/06govaward/recips.htm.

 - ### -

-The Kentucky Arts Council is a state agency in the Commerce Cabinet that invests in programs that develop vibrant communities, provide lifelong education in the arts and support arts participation.
+The Kentucky Arts Council is a state agency in the Commerce Cabinet that icreates opportunities for Kentuckians through the arts.
 Every $1 in grant funds awarded by the Kentucky Arts Council helps grantees secure $15 in earned income and matching funds from individuals, philanthropic sources and other levels of government.
 Kentucky Arts Council funding is provided by the Kentucky State Legislature and the National Endowment for the Arts, a federal agency, which believes that a great nation deserves great art.